AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-get-started-portal.md

-<properties
+---
-	pageTitle="Deploying the user portal for the Azure Multi-Factor Authentication Server" description="This is the Azure Multi-factor authentication page that describes how to get started with Azure MFA and the user portal." services="multi-factor-authentication"
+title: Deploying the user portal for the Azure Multi-Factor Authentication Server
+description: This is the Azure Multi-factor authentication page that describes how to get started with Azure MFA and the user portal.
-	documentationCenter=""
-	authors="billmath"
-	manager="femila"
-	editor="curtand"/>

-<tags
-	ms.service="multi-factor-authentication"
-	ms.date="08/15/2016"
-	wacn.date=""/>
+services: multi-factor-authentication
+documentationCenter: ''
+authors: billmath
+manager: femila
+editor: curtand

+ms.service: multi-factor-authentication
+ms.date: 08/15/2016
+wacn.date: ''
+---

 # Deploying the user portal for the Azure Multi-Factor Authentication Server